suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 The logs come floating back up,<br>
 Makes me scream I'VE HAD ENOUGH.<br>
 <br>
-Land of the free, chop ALL to-be-chopped tree,<br>
+Land once of the frees, chop all the trees,<br>
 The men of oil rule, I like to think.<br>
 The weakest link always the honest men,<br>
 Their balls have shit that really stink.<br>